 GHydraulics integrates EPANET and QGIS

 GHydraulics is a Quantum GIS plugin that allows to export water supply networks for analysis in EPANET.
 It also contains a function to calculate economic diameters based on given flowrates.
 The functions are accessible from the Quantum GIS plugin menu and toolbars.

 You can use the Quantum GIS Plugin Repository to install GHydraulics.

 Learn more on on the Quantum GIS Plugin Repository GHydraulics page.

-Detailed step-by-step installation instructions for older QGIS versions are available.
+Detailed step-by-step installation instructions for older QGIS versions are available along with a video: